pawel717-PRIR/lab1/dataset/README.md

-### Used dataset
+### Dataset

-MNIST handwritten digits databse in csv file
+We are using MNIST handwritten digits databse in csv file

 ### Download link
 https://pjreddie.com/projects/mnist-in-csv/